 When the same shock is expected to occur only some time in the future, however, the share price will rise initially by less than 10 percent.
 With increased financial wealth, domestic consumption demand, and hence aggregate demand, increases.
 Such increased aggregate demand imposes an increased domestic real interest rate, which brings about an incipient capital inflow that causes the real exchange rate to appreciate.
-To preserve real interest parity, the extent of current exchange rate appreciation must be high enough to cause an expected rate of real depreciation $(-\hat{p}/\hat{p} > 0)$ that is equal to the interest premium, $r - r^$.
+To preserve real interest parity, the extent of current exchange rate appreciation must be high enough to cause an expected rate of real depreciation $(-\dot{p}/\hat{p}) > 0$ that is equal to the interest premium, $r - r^$.
 The stronger domestic currency increases the extent of foreign competition, resulting in domestic firms shrinking markups and so increasing supplies and expanding employment.
-As business asset valuation has also increased $(q/\Lambda \text{ is up})$, the profits accruing to future customers are higher so that each firm is induced to reduce markup on this score.16 In the short run, therefore, the small open economy experiences a structural boom.
+As business asset valuation has also increased (q/Λ) is up, the profits accruing to future customers are higher so that each firm is induced to reduce markup on this score.
+In the short run, therefore, the small open economy experiences a structural boom.

-To study the medium-term adjustment, it is useful to develop a diagram (see Figure 3 for the case of a positively-sloped $(q/\Lambda, x)$ schedule and Figure 4 for the case of a negatively-sloped $(q/\Lambda, x)$ schedule).
-We will focus our discussion here by making reference only to Figure 3.
-It is clear that the final rest point coinciding with the medium run analysis (point X in Figure 3) is also the original point we started the analysis with.
-Upon receiving the news of a future productivity increase, \hat{p} jumps up from point X to point Y in the upper panel of Figure 3, and q/Λ similarly jumps up in the lower panel of Figure 3.
-At time t_1 when the productivity increase actually takes place, the economy must be back on the respective saddle paths, point Z in the lower and upper panels of Figure 3.
-In the interim before the actual productivity increase takes place, that is, in the pre-surge period, the real exchange rate (which had initially appreciated upon receiving the news) gradually weakens so that the algebraic flow loss of customers (recall $\dot{x} = g(1, \hat{p})x; g{\hat{p}} < 0$ also gradually falls.
-At a time before t_1 (when the productivity increase actually takes place), the real exchange rate in fact falls below one and the economy begins to regain customers ahead of the actual productivity increase.
-Meanwhile, the stock market enjoys a bull run.
-What happens to employment in the interim before t_1 ?
-We see that employment, which had jumped up initially, continues to be pulled up by a rising share price (relative to the productivity parameter) but gradually pulled down by a gradual end to the real appreciation, and by the loss of customers.
+To study the medium-term adjustment, it is useful to develop a diagram (see Fig. 1 for the case of a positively-sloped $(q/\Lambda, x)$ schedule and Fig. 2 for the case of a negatively-sloped $(q/\Lambda, x)$ schedule).
+We will focus our discussion here by making reference only to Fig. 1.
+It is clear that the final rest point coinciding with the medium run analysis (point X in Fig. 1) is also the original point we started the analysis with.
+Upon receiving the news of a future productivity increase, \hat{p} jumps up from point X to point Y in the upper panel of Fig. 1, and q/Λ similarly jumps up in the lower panel of Fig. 1.
+At time t_1 when the productivity increase actually takes place, the economy must be back on the respective saddle paths, point Z in the lower and upper panels of Fig. 1.
+In the interim before the actual productivity increase takes place, that is, in the pre-surge period, the real exchange rate (which had initially appreciated upon receiving the news) gradually weakens so that the algebraic flow loss of customers (recall